Jonathan Humphreys: Amateur career

 Humphreys played for Kenfig Hill RFC and Cardiff as a Hooker.

 Professional career

 Humphreys went on to become a leading figure and terrace favourite at Cardiff when rugby union became openly professional in 1995.
-In 2001 / 2002 he had a short stint as a National Development Officers with the Sports Council for Wales.
-However, in 2002, he signed for Bath Rugby.
+In 2001–02, he had a short stint as a National Development Officer with the Sports Council for Wales.
+However, in 2002, he signed for Bath.
 He was with the club for three years.

 International career

 Humphreys was in the Wales squad during the 1995 Rugby World Cup and 1999 Rugby World Cup.
 He captained the Welsh side.

 Coaching career

 Ospreys

 He was forwards coach at the Ospreys from 2006 to 2009.

 Scotland

-From June 2013 to May 2017, Humphreys has been the forwards coach for the Scottish national side.
+From June 2013 to May 2017, Humphreys has been the forwards coach for the Scotland national side.

 Glasgow Warriors

-In October 2016 it was announced that Humphreys would be a new Assistant Coach for Glasgow Warriors from May 2017.
+In October 2016, it was announced that Humphreys would be a new assistant coach for Glasgow Warriors from May 2017.